 FREQUENTLY ASKED QUESTIONS

-Yeah absolutely, when the software is installed it adds a link right to the users desktop that will provide the same trigger and if you are fancy you can map that to a hotkey.
-However we recommend using buttons for several reasons, First, it will let the user get a screenshot of the issue without having to close it and open something else.
-Also the button is a much lower barrier to entry than having to know what to click to submit a ticket.
-They also function as a USB hub and place to put your brand.
+Absolutely!
+You can assign the software to your F1-F11 keys or use the desktop icon.
+However, we recommend using buttons for several reasons.
+First, it will let the user get a screenshot of the issue without having to close it in order to click the desktop icon.
+Also, the button is a much lower barrier to entry than having to know which key to click to submit a ticket.
+They can also function as a USB hub and a place to put your brand.

 Security has been a major focus of this project from early on.
 We wanted to give our partners all of the tools they needed to keep their client data secure and compliant.
-This includes the ability to host data directly in your own amazon bucket, long term retention features, 2 factor authentication via SMS, auditing and reporting.
-Additionally you will have the ability to customize the text on the client and customize what the client uploads.
-The local client only keeps a few screens worth of data, this is stored directly in memory and not ever written to the disk.
-Once the button is trigger the upload is encrypted end to end.
+This includes the ability to host data directly in your own amazon bucket, long term retention features, 2-Factor Authentication, auditing, and reporting.
+Additionally, you will have the ability to customize the text on the client and customize what the client uploads.
+The local client only keeps a few screens worth of data, this is stored directly in memory and never written to the disk.
+Once the button is triggered, the upload is encrypted end to end.

-Once you have created an account there is an option under manage buttons to purchase them directly through our online store.
-We do not make you talk to a sales person for pricing or ordering and all customers pay the same rate regardless of how good they are at negotiation.
-The fully automated online store it turns out is a very tough negotiator and isn’t easily swayed.
+Once you have created an account there is an option under “Order Buttons” to purchase them directly through our online store.
+We do not make you talk to a salesperson for pricing and all customers pay the same rate regardless of how good they are at negotiation.
+The fully automated online store, it turns out, is a very tough negotiator and isn’t easily swayed.

-Currently we support E-mail connectors that can be used with just about any ticketing platform.
-We have an api interface with Repairshopr/Syncro, OS-Ticket, Spiceworks, Fresh-desk, Auto-task and Connectwise but you can definitely use the E-mail connectors in the meantime for platforms not listed here.
+Currently, we support e-mail connectors that can be used with just about any ticketing platform.
+We have an API interface with: Autotask, ConnectWise Manage, Freshdesk/Freshservice, osTicket, Syncro/Repairshopr, Zendesk, Kaseya BMS, ServiceNow, and Accelo, but you can definitely use the e-mail connectors in the meantime for platforms not listed here.
 We hope to support every major platform within a few months of launch.

-Yes the framework for custom scripting was baked into this at some of the earliest stages.
-We currently have a method of adding scripts to the build that is being tested with Beta clients.
-The most popular choice has been to include the ability to install or update your rmm tool on click, which is very handy especially for remote clients.
+Yes; the framework for custom scripting was baked into this at some of the earliest stages.
+We currently have a method of adding scripts to the build that has been tested with Beta clients.
+The most popular choice has been to include the ability to install or update your RMM tool on click, which is very handy, especially for remote clients.

-It will take 4-6 weeks to manufacture and ship customized buttons currently.
-If we happen to get behind schedule we will let you know as soon as we know.
-We are hoping to ramp up production soon after the beta.
+It will typically take 4-6 weeks to manufacture and ship customized buttons.
+If we happen to get behind schedule, we will let you know as soon as we know.
+We are hoping to ramp up production.
 We believe we can get this time down to roughly 10 days in the future.

-Hitting the button will send an alert to the dashboard that it has been pressed but won’t drop a ticket into your system until the user has actually filled out the form and hit submit.
-But if someone is just hammering away at the button you should probably give them a call, they might not be happy.
+Hitting the button will send an alert, “ticket not yet submitted,” to the dashboard but it won’t drop a ticket into your system until the user has actually filled out the form and hit submit.
+It will also generate a pop up alerting the person that a ticket submission window is already open.
+But if someone is just hammering away at the button, you should probably give them a call; they might not be happy.

 Yes, yes it is.

 The button has a “long click” option which will take you directly to the download.
-Also you will be able to customize your package in the portal and download msi’s that you can push out with a GPO or your RMM tool.
+Additionally, under “software builds” in your account, you will be able to customize your package in the portal and download MSIs that you can push out with a GPO or your RMM tool.
 The software also checks for a new payload every time the button is pressed.
-Auto-updating is on our future roadmap.
+We have auto-updates enabled, too.